squarism/squarism.github.io/_posts/2021-08-27-commodites-economic-scaling-and-compute.markdown

 Even if Apple wanted to work with Intel, they wouldn't do it.
 TSMC is doing leading edge work and buying the majority of ASML's EUV machines.

-> Mobile phones change transitor manufacturing
+> Mobile phones change transistor manufacturing

 ## Processor Speeds Increase Network Bandwidth